CharanaManawathilake/Nanoprocessor/README.md

 ## Contributing

-1. S.M.A.N.A.Manchanayake - 210373G,
+1. **S.M.A.N.A.
+Manchanayake** - 210373G
-Department of Computer Science & Engineering,
+   Department of Computer Science & Engineering
-Faculty of Engineering,
+   Faculty of Engineering
-University of Moratuwa.
+   University of Moratuwa

-2. K.C.K.Manawathilake - 210372D,
+2. **K.C.K.
+Manawathilake** - 210372D
-Department of Computer Science & Engineering,
+   Department of Computer Science & Engineering
-Faculty of Engineering,
+   Faculty of Engineering
-University of Moratuwa.
+   University of Moratuwa